How to Write a Powerful College Application Essay

 • How does each school interact with its surrounding community?

 • How might you get involved in student life?
-Are there clubs, Greek life, and interesting campus events?
+Are there clubs, Greek life, campus events?
 What do students do for fun?

 Tell a Story in the College Application Essay

-Whether or not an applicant gets accepted to a particular college or university, the importance of the application essay extends beyond its role in the admissions process.
+Whether or not an applicant ends up getting accepted to the university, their story is important.
+The importance of the college application essay extends further than its role in the admissions process.

-Each applicant has a story worth telling and deserves that opportunity.
-If they’re stuck choosing which story they’d like to tell, check out this College Board article about what students have written about in the past.
+Each applicant has a story worth being told and each applicant deserves the chance to tell it.
+If they’re feeling stuck choosing which story they’d like to tell, be sure to check out this Rethink Together post about student stories that matter or this article about what students have written about in the past.

 • Exploring identity: XQ’s series with Ashanti Branch is a great way to help applicants explore their identity by touching on who they are, whom they are listening to, and where they are going.

 • Use a strengths quiz: A strengths quiz is a great way to figure out an applicant’s natural skills and how to highlight these traits in an essay.
-Applicants should identify their strengths and brainstorm some events in their life that have relied on those strengths.
-Each applicant’s strengths are unique, so each applicant should think of a unique story.
+An applicant should identify what their strengths are and take a stab at brainstorming some events in their life that have relied on those strengths.
+Each applicant’s combination of strengths is unique, so each applicant should be sure to think of a story that is unique to them.

-• Ask close friends or family members to help: Every applicant should poll their circles to find the adjectives that describe them.
-They should ask their close friends and family members to offer three adjectives and select the traits used most frequently.
+• Ask close friends or family members to help: Every applicant should poll their circles to find the adjectives that describe.
+They should ask their close friends and family members to offer three adjectives that describe their best traits and select the traits used most frequently.
 It’s always helpful to understand why the respondents chose those words, so don’t be afraid to ask them.
 This process may help applicants by sparking similar stories that they can speak to in their essays.

 • Mindmap big events/memorable moments: Take the brainstorming process to paper by creating a web of monumental events that may have impacted an applicant’s perspective.
-Applicants should try to branch out as far as they can so they can look back and identify the moments that affected them.
-Take a shot at freewriting about the four most important events and see which ones work best.
+An applicant should try to branch out as far as they can so that they can look back and identify the moments that affected them.
+Take a shot at freewriting about each of the four most important events and see which ones work best.

 Applicants should remember to keep their topics highly specific to them.
-If they choose to write about an experience with a family member, they should focus on how it helped shape them.
-Jeff Brenzel, the former dean of Yale University’s undergraduate admissions, says, “presenting yourself as you are is your best bet in the college admissions process.”
+If they choose to write about an experience with a family member, they should focus on how it helped shape.
+Jeff Brenzel, the former dean of Yale University’s undergraduate admissions says, “presenting yourself as you are is your best bet in the college admissions process.”

 Applicants should try to consider events that are unique to them.
 There might be life-changing events that they want to write about—like a mission trip or a family vacation—that were particularly meaningful to them.
 But many other applicants may have similar experiences.
 That doesn’t mean an applicant can’t write about those experiences, but it does mean they should be specific.
-Focusing on specific life instances will tell the admissions board more about who they are as a person instead of what they’ve done.
+If they keep their focus on specific instances in their life, it will tell the admissions board more about who they are as a person as opposed to what they’ve done.

 Types of College Application Essays